previous page back to table of contents next page

 All of the Single-exposure Images acquired by NEOWISE and that completed processing are made available regardless of their quality.
 Users are strongly encouraged to read the Cautionary Notes for the Single-exposure Images, and the Advice on Using the Single-exposure Image Products before using them in your research.

-Metadata tables that contain basic image information, including positions, observations times, pixel statistics and measurement quality metadata are also provided.
+Metadata tables that contain basic image information, including positions, observation times, pixel statistics and measurement quality metadata are also provided.
 Descriptions for these tables are given in III.1.c and III.1.d.

 I.3.b.
 Single-Exposure Source Database